Special Needs Tutors : 1-1 Special Needs Lessons

 Hello!
 My name is Hikari.

-I have four years of overall teaching experience.
+I have more than five years of overall teaching experience.
 After completing my master’s degree, I aspire to become a full-time teacher.
 During this time, I have taught a wide range of courses, including GCSE Economics, GCSE Business Studies, A/level Economics, A/level Business Studies, IELTS, phonics, Eiken, Business English, and conversation.

 As soon as I graduated from school, many students approached me to tutor them in Economics and business studies.
 I then began tutoring A/Level and O/Level Economics and Business Studies.
 All of the students I’ve taught so far have excelled in their Edexcel and Cambridge exams.
 Last year, one of my students won the subject prize.